ddiazsouto/Sentencer/README.md

 This needs to be done
 -Architecture

+## Issues

 I run into issues trying to put Jenkins in a container, it was solver by installing it in the machine

+The pipeline was given preference over the app, to align with Devops practices and improve CI